Chickasaw Plum: First Springtime Blossom

 When in naked bloom they look similar but that’s where the resemblance stops.
 The Chickasaw and the American go on to produce consistently edible plums whereas the Flatwood’s fruit can range from extremely bitter to sweet.
 Telling these plums apart before they fruit is a bit of a guessing game.

 If you have skinny leaves it is either the Chickasaw or Flatwood.
 If the tips of the teeth on the leaves have yellow or red glands (you’ll need a hand lens) it is the Chickasaw, otherwise the Flatwood.
 If you have fat leaves with a strong pointed tip, it’s the American though it is not common here.
-Locally the fruit of the Chickasaw (Prunus angustifolia) ripens to a sweet red in the spring and is gone by June.
+Locally the fruit of the Chickasaw (Prunus angustifolia) ripens to a sweet red in the spring and is gone by early July.
 It often forms a thicket.

 In the 1800’s there was great interest in making cultivars out of native plums and by 1901 there were over 300 of them.
 But mechanization of fruit production in the early 1900’s led growers away from the native varieties though there has been some interest of late to use the native plums again as a high-value specialty crop.